astroDev18/BlueSky/README.md

 # Weather-Site
+BlueSky

-A weather site to display geolocation weather probably buggy
+A weather site built in Node.js and css using geolocation and weather API's to fetch weather for the location input.